arodzUW/EEP520-FinalProject/README.md

 ```bash
 enviro
 ```
 At this point you should see in the `localhost` webpage the simulation running and the automated robots moving around.
-Once in the simulation, you are attempting to escape the prison.
-The Commissioner has found your cell empty and is on it's way to put the entire prison cell in lockdown (red automated robot).
-It is your job to reach the end of the maze without being caught by the police officers making their rounds.
-If you let a police officer touch you, you'd automatically go back to jail.
-If you let the Commissioner reach the end of the hall, you lose.
-What's it gonna be?
+Once in the simulation, you are attempting to escape the prison and the Commisioner has already started making his way to the lockdown button.

-To manually control the prisoner (circled robot) use keys `W` for moving up, `M` for down, `A` for left, and `L` for right.
-The simulation can be stopped at any time by using `ctrl + c`.
+To manually control the prisoner (circled robot) use keys `I` for moving up, `K` for down, `J` for left, and `L` for right.
+The simulation can be stopped at any time by using `ctrl + c` in the terminal.
 If need to re-run the simulation, simply run `enviro` in the terminal.

 The red automated robot is the counter.
 Once the robot reaches the end of the hall, if you have not yet reached your destination, you lose.

-Functionality
+Project Functionality
+===

+Prisioner
 ---

-The code has been properly commented throughout the `.h` files with in-code explanation of what bits of the code are doing.
-All automated robots are controlled in a similar fashion.
-The manually-controlled Robot functionality is mainly being handled by one class: `PlayerAgentController`.
-Below a visual peek at the contents of the class: <br />
+The player agent is you, the prisioner, the user controlled robot.
+The `player_agent.h` file controls the functonality of the robot.
+Simply, the robot has one major class defining its behavior once the simulation has started: "playerAgentController".
+PlayerAgentController class defines what the robot should do when pressing the keys on the keyboard and at what force / directio should the robot move when the keys are pressed.
+For more details, please refer to the in-code comments left in the `.h` file.
+Below the playerAgentController's class. <br />

 ```c++
 class playerAgentController : public Process, public AgentInterface {